 The portfolio write-off process (write-off) is carried out by credit, which considers the consumer loan portfolio, mortgage loan portfolio, and commercial loan portfolio.
-Toward this end, the entity periodically (monthly) evaluates if a nonperforming loan must remain on the balance sheet or be written off.
+Toward this end, the entity periodically (monthly) evaluates if a Credit risk stage 3 loan must remain on the balance sheet or be written off.